dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * payload - the contents or bytes that make up a file

 * PII - Personal Identifiable Information

+* PII masked - may include voice recordings, but PII is removed from transcripts and recordings (audio and video).

 * vCon - container for conversational information